quantumadrian/Neural_Navigator/README.md

 # Neural_Navigator
-## ADHD Support Platform
+## Empowering individuals with ADHD through technology!

 ### Overview
-The **ADHD Support Platform** is a digital solution designed to assist individuals with ADHD in managing their daily activities, learning, and mental well-being.
+**Neural_Navigator** is a digital solution designed to assist individuals with ADHD in managing their daily activities, learning, and mental well-being.
 The platform integrates multiple features to enhance focus, organization, and emotional support through AI-driven tools.

 ## Features
 ### 🎙️ Text-to-Speech